KozyWorks/Wardrobe/README.md

   - **Show all items:** shows every items available in the store separated by categories.
     - **Add item to shopping cart:** prompts the user to choose the category and item number to add an item into their shopping cart.
   - **Show shopping cart:** shows the list of items from the shopping cart.
+    - **Remove item from shopping cart:** remove a selected item from the shopping cart
     - **Make a payment:** prompts the user to type in the card number, expiry month & year, cardholder's name and CVC, then proceed payment.
   - **Exit program:** exits the program.

+### User interaction and experience